 How to Lead like Paul:

-- Stay Grounded: Are you pursuing and shepherding the hearts of others?
+Are you pursuing and shepherding the hearts of others?
 Or are you after a shiny veneer?
 A healthy church has a Christ-centered, service-oriented focus.
 They want others to feel loved and accepted as soon as they walk through the door.
-They pursue deep, long-lasting relationships with a goal of heart-change, not merely behaviour modification.
+They pursue deep, long-lasting relationships with a goal of heart-change, not merely behavior modification.
 This is when church life gets hard…because it means loving people through the hard, messy stuff in life.
 Peeling away layers of the onion.
 Exposing what lies at the root.
 However, too many churches are more concerned with outer appearance.
-They are stuck in survival mode, rather than pursuing intimacy.
+Rather than pursuing intimacy, survival mode thrives.
 Church attendance.
 Buildings and bulletins.
 Giving statistics.
 Be careful that numbers don’t become more important than names.

-- Admit your Flaws: Church, sometimes others want to know your imperfections.
+Church, sometimes others want to know your imperfections.
 It’s okay if everything doesn’t run smoothly and there’s a crack in your voice or the video downstream goes out.
 People are okay with it.
 Seriously, they are.
 They want to know you’re relatable.
 You’re vulnerable.
 You have emotions.
-Life isn’t always swell.
+Life isn’t always perfect.
 A relatable church is like unearthing a pearl in a clamshell.
 It is a difficult find.

-- Point upward: Is the top priority pointing others to Jesus?
-Not programs.
-Not classes.
-Not bulletins, or the choir.
+Is the top priority pointing others to Jesus?
+Not programs, classes, bulletins, or the choir?
 J.E.S.U.S.
 He should be brought to the forefront in everything we do.
 When I was a child, I attended a church program where you were awarded for the number of verses you could recite.
 The “type A” personalities flourished as their red vest became littered with award badges.
 But unfortunately, the heart matters were ignored.
 Recognition became the primary goal.

 Paul was different.
 Not merely a peddler of the Word of God.
 He served out of sincere, heartfelt affection.
-He was beat, flogged, mocked, bloodied, shipwrecked, and imprisoned for the sake of the Gospel and others.
+As a result, he was beaten, flogged, mocked, bloodied, shipwrecked, and imprisoned for the sake of the Gospel and others.
 He described the people he loved as “written on his heart.”
 Souls.
 Heartbeats.
 Connection.
 New Covenant.
 Intimacy.
 Life.
 Living Beings.
 What would it look like if your church (including you and me) served others out of sincere and genuine hearts?
 I’ll tell you what it would look like…a lot more like Jesus.

 Not merely church attendance.